dapr/docs/howto/deploy-k8s-prod/README.md

 #### Updating the control plane pods

-Next, we need to find a Helm Chart version that installs our desired version of Dapr and perform a `helm upgrade` operation.
+Next, you need to find a Helm chart version that installs the new desired version of Dapr and perform a `helm upgrade` operation.

 First, update the Helm Chart repos: